ammarhakim/gkyl-doc/source/postgkyl/output.rst

 ``info`` is a very useful command which prints an overview of the data.
-It outputs time (when available), number of components, number of dimenstions, minimum and maximum (plus where they occur), and number of cells and bounds for each dimension.
+It outputs time (when available), number of components, number of dimensions, minimum and maximum (plus where they occur), and number of cells and bounds for each dimension.

 .. code-block:: bash